• Skip to primary navigation

 Going up against a doctor or hospital and their insurance companies in a medical malpractice case can be daunting.
 The laws are complicated, and their legal teams are powerful.
 This is why you need a lawyer with experience by your side.

 You’ll work best with your lawyer if you understand some of the state’s medical malpractice laws.
-For example, to file a lawsuit, you have just two years from when the medical error occurred or until your child’s eighth birthday if they were under six when it happened.[2]
+For example, there is a time limit for filing a lawsuit.

-You will also need to file a complaint with Indiana’s medical review panel before you can submit the lawsuit.
+You must also file a complaint with Indiana’s medical review panel before submitting the lawsuit.
 Experts on the board hear testimony and review medical records to determine if a case has merit before it can proceed.[3]

-The panel findings are not definitive, but they can be used in court during a trial.
+The panel findings are not definitive but can be used in court during a trial.
 You need the right lawyer to have a good case that will pass the review panel.

 Indiana also has a law that caps the total amount of damages you can recover on behalf of your child at $1.8 million.
 Some children with severe disabilities will need more than this for lifelong care.

 You may be working with an Indiana cerebral palsy lawyer to ensure your child receives access, opportunities, and services and does not experience discrimination.
-Federal laws protect the disabled and provide access but are often violated.
+Federal laws protect people with disabilities and provide access, but they are often violated.

 Other parents in Indiana have worked with lawyers to get justice and compensation for their disabled children.
 Many have been successful, thanks to the diligence and expertise of their legal teams.
 In one case, a child was awarded $15 million by a jury in 2016.[4]